jpugmire/hw-12-employee-tracker/README.md

-# JATE Text editor
+# SQL Employee Mgmt Portal

-  ### Homework 19
+  ### Homework 12

   ## Description

-  This is a simple text editor deployed through heroku.
+  This is a SQL-based employee tracker that runs in the command line using NodeJS

   [Demo](https://youtu.be/LHNes9uGa5c)